-There are different types of contact lenses and the choice may seem baffling, but we are here to help and advise you in your contact lenses examination.
+There are many different types of contact lenses and the choice may seem baffling.
+But don't worry; we are here to help and advise you in your contact lense examination.

-We will ask you some simple questions and help you decide on the best type to try.
+To start, we will ask you some simple questions which will help you decide on the best type of lenses to try.
 We pride ourselves on taking the time and trouble to tell you about all the possible options and we will always try to find the most suitable lenses for you.
 Questions we will need to consider are:

 - Why do you want to wear contact lenses?

 - Is it for special sports pursuits, hobbies or simply as an alternative to spectacles?